 What are claims and how to resolve them

-Claims are filed when a dispute is escalated to PayPal or the buyer files an unauthorized transaction complaint.
+Claims are filed when a dispute is escalated to PayPal or the buyer files an unauthorised transaction complaint.
 Thankfully, there are ways to manage them.
 Keep reading to learn what claims are, why they can occur, and what to do to either resolve or respond to a claim.

 Claims can help protect a buyer from being responsible for transactions that were made without their consent or if there was an issue with the order or merchandise.
 Similar to how disputes buy time for both buyers and sellers to come to an agreement, a claim is an extension of that time to arrive at a resolution.